 1999 - Has surgery on his left knee.

 December 2000 - Signs the largest contract ever in professional sports at that time, a 10-year, $252 million contract with the Texas Rangers.

 August 4, 2007 - Becomes the youngest player to hit 500 home runs.

-November 2007 - Signs the largest contract ever in American sports at $275 million over 10 years with the Yankees to play third base.
+November 2007 - Signs the largest contract ever in American sports at $275 million over 10 years with the New York Yankees to play third base.

 December 2007 - During an interview with Katie Couric on “60 Minutes,” Rodriguez denies taking performance-enhancing drugs and says he is not tempted to use them.